 Recovery Squad creates an image of your hard drive with bad sectors and then carries out recovery operations.
 Imaging helps in faster and safer recovery.

 We recover data from most complex RAID architectures.
 We have experience in recovering data from all hardware RAID configurations, including RAID 0 and RAID 6 levels.

-If you haven’t already figured the answer to this, here are some more reasons why you should choose us: • In-house research and development department, enabling us to resolve the most complicated problems • Highly trained technicians, with 100 clean rooms, provide optimum solutions for any data recovery requirements • Fast and customer friendly assistance available for 24 hours
+If you haven’t already figured the answer to this, here are some more reasons why you should choose us: • In-house research and development department, enabling us to resolve the most complicated problems • Highly trained technicians, with Class-100 clean rooms, provide optimum solutions for any data recovery requirements • Fast and customer friendly assistance available for 24 hours

-The cost of RAID data recovery in Melbourne & Perth depends on many factors, which include configuration level of RAID, number of drives, operating system, data size to be retrieved, etc.
+The cost of RAID data recovery in Melbourne & Perth depends on many factors, which include the configuration level of RAID, number of drives, operating system, data size to be retrieved, etc.